EliuX/tripolite/README.md

 Monorepo for the Truxweb Coding Test.
 This project intends to demo my full stack skills around [TypeScript](https://www.typescriptlang.org/), following the [provided intructions](instructions.md).

+## Dependencies
+Be sure to have installed in your system:

+- docker
+- docker-compose
+- NodeJS
+- TypeScript

 ## Structure
 The following folder structure was conceived for making this project easier to manage and scalable if necessary.